National Australia Bank

 Recent years have been particularly eventful.
 It copped significant scruitany from the Banking and Financial Services Royal Commission, claiming the scalps of Chairman Ken Henry and CEO Andrew Thorburn.
 Thorburn was replaced by Ross McEwan and he led the bank through a spectacular period of growth, even admidst the pandemic, with back to back $6bn profits in FY21 and FY22.
 The bank’s earnings were lifted by higher business and housing lending volumes, increased fees and commissions as well as increased risk management income in its Markets and Treasury division.

-Fast forward to now, and even in spite of interest rate rises, it hasn't quite seen the growth expected given cut-throat competition in the mortgage market.
-Indeed, its cash earnings in the December quarter dived 17%.
-Ross McEwan is set to depart for Andrew Irvine in April.
-Time will tell how he goes.
+Fast forward to now, and even in spite of interest rate rises, it didn't quite see the growth expected given cut-throat competition in the mortgage market.
+COVID-era CEO Ross McEwan was replaced Andrew Irvine in 2024.

 NAB's Future Outlook